 If you prefer the manage the installation directly, run the following command to execute a shell script that downloads and installs the CLI:

 The CLI is installed in a directory called

 .turso in your home directory.
 The

-shell script will attempt to add that to your shell’s PATH configuration.
-You
+shell script attempts to add that to your shell’s PATH configuration.
+You must

-will need to start a new shell to see the change, or add it manually to the
+start a new shell to see the change, or add it manually to the current shell.

 Verify the installation